syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Excel-Worksheet.md

 excelEngine.Dispose()

+{% endhighlight %}

-> _Note: XlsIO does not provide any option to get the page count.
-You can only insert the page count by using the format string as illustrated in the following code example._
+> Note: XlsIO does not provide any option to get the page count.
+You can only insert the page count by using the format string as illustrated in the following code example.

+{% highlight C# %}
 [C#]